 Be a one taskmaster.

-Highly sensitive people are quickly overwhelmed when they have too much to do on their plate.
+Highly sensitive person are quickly overwhelmed when they have too much to do on their plate.
 While multitasking is the Holy Grail of productivity for most, for the HSP its a one-way ticket to frustration land.
 Since you are by nature susceptible to overload, avoid mental fragmentation by doing a task at a time.
 Eliminate all distractions and put your energies on it, and be the perfect one taskmaster.